Master of Public Health Program Information

 - Social and behavioral sciences

 48-credit Master of Public Health: Students who do not hold a terminal degree in a health science discipline are eligible to apply for the 48-credit program.
 The program provides comprehensive coverage of core public health content and allows selection of a concentration.
-Students must complete 16 credits of core public health course work, 15-21 credits of concentration core courses, up to 12 credits of elective courses, and five to eight credits of internship.
+Students must complete 16 credits of core public health course work, 15-21 credits of concentration core courses, up to 12 credits of elective courses, and 5-8 credits of internship.
 The course work representing these requirements is described below.

 42-credit accelerated Master of Public Health: Students who hold a terminal degree (usually a doctoral degree) in a health science discipline may be eligible for the 42-credit accelerated program.
-This program requires completion of 16 credits of core public health course work, 21 credits of concentration and elective course work, and a five-credit internship.
+This program requires completion of 16 credits of core public health course work, 21 credits of concentration and elective course work, and a 5-credit internship.

 Combined degree program: The College offers a combined degree program to allow qualified undergraduates to earn both a bachelor’s degree and the Master of Public Health degree efficiently.
-Seniors with any undergraduate major are eligible for the combined degree program as long as they have an undergraduate GPA of at least 3.2 and competitive scores on the verbal and quantitative portions of the GRE, and their career interests match the MPH program.
+Seniors with any undergraduate major are eligible for the combined degree program as long as they have an undergraduate GPA of at least 3.2 and competitive scores on the verbal and quantitative portions of the GRE, and their career interests match the M.P.H. program.
 Students accepted into the combined degree program complete 15 credits of public health course work while still undergraduates, leaving only 33 credits after admission to graduate school.
 Students must achieve a B or better in public health courses taken as an undergraduate and be accepted to graduate school to complete the program.

 Internship, major paper, and oral presentation: Each student completes an internship, which provides an opportunity to apply knowledge acquired in the classroom to a real public health problem in a practice setting.
 The internship is usually completed in the student’s final term in the program.
 Students may engage in many activities during an internship, but each student must have one special project which serves as the basis for a major paper and an oral presentation.
-The written and oral presentations represent the culmination of the academic experience in the MPH program.
+The written and oral presentations represent the culmination of the academic experience in the M.P.H. program.
 Presentations, which are scheduled on Public Health Day near the end of each semester, provide each student with an opportunity to organize and present the details of the special project to faculty, students, and invited guests.
-Students are expected to display their understanding of their projects in the larger context of public health as a cross-disciplinary field, and in relation to the competencies expected of all MPH graduates.
-Two faculty members, including the supervisory committee chair, attend each presentation and are responsible for assessing whether the student has successfully demonstrated a broad knowledge of the field of public health and depth in his or her concentration area.
+Students are expected to display their understanding of their projects in the larger context of public health as a cross-disciplinary field, and in relation to the competencies expected of all M.P.H. graduates.
+Three faculty members, including the supervisory committee chair, attend each presentation and are responsible for assessing whether the student has successfully demonstrated a broad knowledge of the field of public health and depth in his or her concentration area.

 Master of Public Health with a Concentration in Biostatistics